Neurorobotics

 Neurorobotics is the combined study of neuroscience, robotics, and artificial intelligence.
 It is the science and technology of embodied autonomous neural systems.
 Neural systems include brain-inspired algorithms (e.g. connectionist networks), computational models of biological neural networks (e.g. artificial spiking neural networks, large-scale simulations of neural microcircuits) and actual biological systems (e.g. in vivo and in vitro neural nets).
-Such neural systems can be embodied in machines with mechanic or any other forms of physical actuation.
+Such neural systems can be embodied in machines with mechanical or any other forms of physical actuation.
 This includes robots, prosthetic or wearable systems but also, at smaller scale, micro-machines and, at the larger scales, furniture and infrastructures.

 Neurorobotics is that branch of neuroscience with robotics, which deals with the study and application of science and technology of embodied autonomous neural systems like brain-inspired algorithms.
 It is based on the idea that the brain is embodied and the body is embedded in the environment.
 Therefore, most neurorobots are required to function in the real world, as opposed to a simulated environment.

 Beyond brain-inspired algorithms for robots neurorobotics may also involve the design of brain-controlled robot systems.